 Unlocking benefits for all through community land ownership.

 Soon after acquiring the site we obtained funding to create a recreational path from Broadford village through the woodland.
 Volunteers learnt how to build the path with training supported by Paths for All.
-The path creates an attractive route for walkers and wheelers through to the adjacent Broadford Forest, which is managed by Forestry Scotland.
+The path creates an attractive route for walkers and wheelers through to the adjacent Broadford Forest, which is managed by Forestry Land Scotland.

 READ MORE